Page 3 of 3

 This article originally appeared in the February 2018 issue of Occupational Health & Safety.

-Steve Genzer is President of the Industrial Global Business Unit at Ansell.
+Steve Genzer is the president of the Industrial Global Business Unit at Ansell.
+For more information on Ansell and their ergonomic and industrial glove offerings, visit ansell.com/comfortzone.